utilitywarehouse/cockroachdb-manifests/README.md

 - The base provides a client deployment that bootstraps the Cockroach sql command.
 - The client deployment is useful for debugging issues and communicating with Cockroach.
-- An example command for starting a sql shell is `kubectl exec -it cockroachdb-client -- cockroach sql`
+- An example command for starting a sql shell is `kubectl exec -it deployment/cockroachdb-client -c cockroachdb-client -- cockroach sql`

 ### DB Console